Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Pushouts

-The theory of descent tells us that to study behavior over pushouts, it suffices to study behavior over its two components which is in a sense "coherent" over the overlaps induced by \(S\).
-In the case of type families, the behavior on components is captured by \(P_A\) and \(P_B\), while the coherence \(P_S\) ensures that \(P_A\) and \(P_B\) "behave the same" (are equivalent) when restricted to the points \(f(s)\) and \(g(s)\), respectively, connected by \(\glue(s)\).
+The theory of descent tells us that to study behavior over pushouts, it suffices to study behavior over its two components which is in a sense ``coherent'' over the overlaps induced by \(S\).
+In the case of type families, the behavior on components is captured by \(P_A\) and \(P_B\), while the coherence \(P_S\) ensures that \(P_A\) and \(P_B\) ``behave the same'' (are equivalent) when restricted to the points \(f(s)\) and \(g(s)\), respectively, connected by \(\glue(s)\).
 For an equivalence of descent data, the coherence is \(e_S\), which states that the fiberwise equivalences \(e_A\), \(e_B\) are compatible with the transition maps \(P_S\), \(R_S\).
+With some setup, we will show that equivalences of descent data correspond in a precise sense to fiberwise equivalences of the corresponding type families.